 For our patients, please click here to read about our updates to your care.

-The quickly changing societal adjustments in response to COVID-19 is a stressful time for all of us.
-Fear and anxiety about this new virus can be overwhelming and cause strong emotions in adults and children.
-This page offers mental health resources to help you adjust to these major challenges.
+Isolation, distancing, job loss and school closures in response to COVID-19 is a stressful time for all of us.
+Fear and anxiety about this virus can be overwhelming and cause strong emotions in adults and children.
+This page shares mental health resources to help you adjust to these major challenges.
 The best thing you can do is to protect your mind and body.
 For your mental health, try to stay away from excessive news consumption, stay connected with others through video-chat, phone calls, or texting.
 Stick to a routine and be gentle with yourself!
-Remember to take care of your physical health by practicing social distancing, washing your hands, eating nutritious foods, and exercising.
+Remember to take care of your physical health by wearing a mask, practicing physical distancing, washing your hands, eating nutritious foods, and exercising.

 Mental Health & Coping Resources